sdk-group/gulp-summary/README.md

 # gulp-summary
-Summary is a tool to build index of processed files
+Summary is a tool for building index of processed files